adultdatalink/adultdatalink/README.md

 ## Use Cases

-Here are some use cases for integrating **AdultDataLink** into your platform:
+Here are some use cases for integrating **adultdatalink.com** into your platform:

 - **Adult Content Aggregators**: Easily aggregate and display adult content from multiple sources.
 - **Content Moderation**: Use our API to fetch adult videos and images while automatically flagging or filtering inappropriate content.